MykMal/mykmal-personal_website/content/authors/admin/_index.md

 ---

-I am a fourth-year undergraduate student at Andrews University, majoring in mathematics and minoring in computing.
-My research interests span the intersection of mathematics, ecology, and data science.
-In particular, I synthesize analytical and computational approaches to study complex systems such as emerging infectious diseases, climate change, and chemical reaction networks.
-People often like to know that I am a Goldwater Scholar and a J. N. Andrews Honors Scholar.
-I am also passionate about volunteering and lead out in my university's Pi Mu Epsilon chapter, Engineers Without Borders chapter, and math/physics club.
-In my free time (when I happen to find some!)
-I enjoy reading classic literature, hiking the great outdoors, playing video games, and gardening.
+I am a statistician, epidemiologist, and machine learning engineer.
+Currently I find myself in the Division of Biostatistics at the University of Minnesota School of Public Health, where I am a first-year Ph.D. student.
+My passion lies in developing data science methods to solve complex problems in biomedical research and public health.
+Previously I studied mathematics at Andrews University, spending my free time on endeavors such as building a solar energy system in Madagascar and winning the Goldwater Scholarship.
+When away from my office I enjoy hiking the great outdoors, playing video games, and spending time with my wonderful partner.

-I plan to earn a PhD with the goal of pursuing a career in academia.
-Overall, my dream is to employ theoretical approaches to understand the natural world while engaging underrepresented groups in scientific research.
+I plan to pursue a research career within the medical or healthcare industries.
+Right now I am open to internship offers!

 For additional details see my [short résumé](files/Mykhaylo-Malakhov-resume.pdf) or [comprehensive curriculum vitae](files/Mykhaylo-Malakhov-cv.pdf).